TIMELINE: When Will Isaias Reach Maryland?

 - Unsecured lightweight objects become dangerous projectiles.

-Maryland Emergency Management Agency activated its pre-landfall planning team last week in order to prepare for any hazards Tropical Storm Isaias may bring should it begin tracking toward Maryland.
+Maryland Emergency Management Agency activated its pre-landfall planning team last week in order to prepare for any hazards Isaias may bring should it begin tracking toward Maryland.

 WJZ’s weather team will be tracking the path of Isaias.
 Watch on WJZ from 4:30 a.m. to 7 a.m., at noon and 4-6:30 p.m., 7 p.m. and 11 p.m. for the latest.
 Follow us on Twitter and Facebook.